 The Datadog Marketplace is a digital marketplace where Datadog Technology Partners can list their integrations, software, and services to Datadog users.

 Before joining the Datadog Marketplace, you first need to join the Datadog Partner Network Technology Track.
-As a Datadog Technology Partner, you can develop an integration and create a tile listing that includes your offering.
+As a Datadog Technology Partner, you can develop an integration or create a tile only listing that includes your SaaS or services offering.

-Datadog customers can then access your tile through the Datadog app either through our Integrations page or through the Datadog Marketplace.
+Datadog customers can then access your tile through the Datadog site either through the Integrations page or through the Datadog Marketplace.
 While the Integrations page includes integrations built by Datadog and Technology Partners at no cost, the Marketplace is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings, including integrations, software, and services.

-Follow these steps to develop and publish your Marketplace offering:
+Follow these steps to develop and publish your Integrations page or Marketplace offering:

 All Technology Partners can request a dedicated sandbox Datadog account to aid in their development.
 To request a sandbox:

 Converting an account to a developer sandbox may take up to one or two business days.
-Please contact Datadog Support with any questions.
+Contact Datadog Support with any questions.

 In addition to this documentation, you can learn more about developing Datadog integrations by taking the following steps:

-There are a few different ways to integrate with Datadog.
-Depending on the use case and type of integration, choose the approach that makes the most sense for your offering.
+There are a few different ways to list on the Datadog Integrations or Marketplace pages.
+Depending on the use case, choose the approach that makes the most sense for your offering.

 An API integration fits well for enriching and submitting data from your backend, or pulling data directly out of Datadog.
 API integrations also work well for building a connector between Datadog and another SaaS platform.

-Note: that a Datadog API Key is required to submit data to a Datadog API endpoint, while an App Key is required for querying data from Datadog, or for creating resources within the Datadog App.
+Note: A Datadog API key is required to submit data to a Datadog API endpoint, while an application key is required for querying data from Datadog, or for creating resources within the Datadog site.